petermax2/bsc/drafts/impl.md

 To protect confidential values within a configuration set the `crypto` plugin encrypts values at the `set` stage and decrypts them at the `get` stage.

+The crypto plugin only processes Elektra Keys which have a meta-key `crypto/encrypt` set to "1".

+The Advanced Encryption Standard (AES) cipher with 256 bit key-length in Cipher Block Chaining (CBC) mode is used for symmetric encryption and decryption.

+### Details About The Crypto Libraries

-In order to benchmark different crypto provider there are three compile variants of the crypto plugin, each using a different backend:
+In order to benchmark different crypto provider there are three compile variants of the crypto plugin, each using a different provider:

 1. `crypto_botan` using the Botan library
 2. `crypto_openssl` using `libcrypto` (a part of the OpenSSL library)